Audney-creator/LITA-CUSTOMER-DATA/README.md

 # - Key Findings:
-  - The most popular subscription type was [insert most popular type].
+  - The most popular subscription type was # Basic.

-  - The average subscription duration was [insert average duration]
+  - The average subscription duration was # 365 days.

 # Visuals: